 - WSR (World Standardized Rate): similar to the ESR, but rather than the European age structure, the world age structure is used to standardise mortality.
 This rate is very rarely used in Europe, since the world age structure is also largely determined by the age structure of Africa and Asia, which both differ largely with the age structure in Europe.

-Mortality data currently shown in the application concern data as available from the Statistics Netherlands (CBS) on December 18th 2020.
-Mortality data from the year 2020 will be available on this website on February 3d, 2022.
+Mortality data currently shown in the application concern data as available from the Statistics Netherlands (CBS) on December 2021.
+Mortality data from the year 2021 will be available on this website end of 2022.

 Life time risk

 The life time risk of cancer in the Netherland is available on request, for cancer in general (all invasive tumours) and for every specific cancer type.
 You can request these data from firstname.lastname@example.org.

 Cancer in Europe